skrodahl/NewTon/Docs/ANALYTICS.md

 May benefit from a computed cache/summary to avoid scanning all matches on every render.

+**Export:** Season leaderboard exportable as JSON and CSV — same format as single-tournament results export.
+The data shape is identical (players, points, placements, achievements), just aggregated across the selected scope.
+Any filtered/configured leaderboard view should be exportable, not just the default.

 ### Phase 4 — Graphs

 Visual representation of form and trends.